fundaciontekniker/dataspace-connector/README.md

 In particular, addressing real operational challenges, the connector offers core functionalities to:

-- **Publish and discover** large volumes of **datasets** using expressive vocabularies.
+- **Publish and discover** large volumes of **Datasets** using expressive vocabularies.
-- **Negotiate usage policies** both manually and automatically.
+- **Negotiate usage Agreements** both manually and automatically.
-- **Transfer** diverse types of **data** from multiple data sources.
+- **Transfer** diverse types of **Datasets** from multiple data sources.

-It is important to mention that the TDC also includes a user-friendly interface designed for non-technical users to easily manage offered and requested datasets, requested contract negotiations, resulting policies, and ongoing data transfers without deep technical knowledge.
+The TDC also includes a user-friendly interface designed for non-technical users to easily manage offered and requested datasets, requested contract negotiations, resulting policies, and ongoing data transfers without deep technical knowledge.
 This usability is a key aspect for promoting the adoption of data spaces fostering open, collaborative, and trusted ecosystems.

 ## 1.1.
 Interoperability <a name="interoperability"></a>